 In July, chef Vivian Howard was featured in our café.
 Vivian hosted a Piggy Bank Dinner benefiting the Southern Foodways Alliance here at The Factory, where her Cucumber Limeade Cocktail and North Carolina-style blueberry barbeque chicken were the hits of the evening.

 Ashley Christensen—renowned chef and all-around badass—created the menu for our August dinner (which also served as a fundraiser for the SFA).
 We asked her why she was drawn to the organization and her response was, quite honestly, the epitome of Alabama Chanin’s vision for our dinner series:

 “I was most drawn to this idea of great minds gathering and exchanging ideas, and bettering each other.
 It taught me so much about the importance of generosity of knowledge and experience.
 I want to be better.
 I want to be transparent.
 I want to learn from my neighbors, and share all that I can with them.”

 Longtime friends and collaborators Drew Robinson and Nicholas Pihakis of Jim ‘N Nick’s Bar-B-Q wrapped up our 2014 series with a delicious dinner in October.
 Smoked meat was served alongside beer from Good People Brewing Company—a twist on traditional wine pairings.
 It was a great way to send the series into hiatus.
-Now, we’re gearing up for even more in 2015, beginning with dinner and a workshop courtesy of Zingerman’s.

 P.S.
 Read full recaps of our previous dinners (and Q+As with featured chefs) on our Journal here.